Seneca-Scholars/SS-Status-C6/status.md

 #7/28/25
+The rest of the morning and after labs with Jaime I did research into how we could make a road map with real time and future construction data.
+I'm thinking that we could call it "InTheLoop".
+Get it?
+Also, in labs we went over template literals (backticks), and JavaScript Modules.
+We also worked to finalize the t-shirt design.

 Spent the morning from 9-10am learning about the standard and alternative CSS box models.
 I also learned about content, padding, border, and margin, and how margin is not included in the size of an individual box.
 I also continued to work with the other cohort members to style our cohort t-shirt.
 #7/25/25
 Spent morning revising my resume with Nell's comments, collaborating on a C6 t-shirt design, and planning today's fun activity as a cohort.
 I also posted that I started a job at Seneca on Linkedin.